AnOpenSauceDev/DataHandlerMod/README.md

  an incredibly basic and fast data saving and writing library.
  I threw this together so i use it in my projects.

+ (it's kinda public because im too lazy to setup my tokens and dont wan't to deal with trying to find some old folder.)

 ## 🤔 how to use this

 there are two things you really need to know when using this _~~cursed abomination~~_ mod: